 Clothing and Accessories

 Other than bandanas (I do love cute bandanas, especially on special occasions) and speciality items like winter warmers or raingear, we don’t dress our pets.
 The items that we do use last a long time, and I make a lot of our own which let’s me have some creative fun with purpose.
 You can check out our partner blog Dalmatian DIY for some great dog DIY and craft ideas.

 We also like to buy long-lasting quality for essentials like their collars and leads.
-We buy for durability and strength, and these items are very well-used.
+We buy for durability and strength, and these items are usually very well-used.
 Sometimes we wear them out, but many we’ve had for years and they’re still going strong.
 Anything that outgrown or we find unsuited to our types of use or preference is given to charity.

 Bedding and Blankets